 Another right-of-centre party, the PSD's former coalition partner, the People's Party, has already said that it might support a referendum.

-After a colloquium organised last week by the PSD group in parliament at which deputies had the chance to discuss ethical, medical and legal issues relating to euthanasia and assisted dying with experts in various fields, the group’s leader, Luís Montenegro, took the opportunity to send a message to all deputies and parliamentary groups.
+After a colloquium organised on Thursday by the PSD group in parliament at which deputies had the chance to discuss ethical, medical and legal issues relating to euthanasia and assisted dying with experts in various fields, the group's leader, Luís Montenegro, took the opportunity to send a message to all deputies and parliamentary groups.

 "We shouldn't accelerate and precipitate a decision in this matter and we shouldn't rule out any decision: the decision to legislate to decriminalise, the decision to legislate increasing the penalties, the decision to do nothing, the decision to put it to a public consultation," Montenegro said.
 "Our position is of total openness: we don't rule out any possibility."

-The minority Socialist government alliance partners from the Left Bloc have meanwhile announced plans to table a bill to decriminalise assisted dying in the comng days, but the PSD, Montenegro said, does not want to rush into taking a position.
+The radical Left Block has announced plans to table a bill to decriminalise assisted dying as soon as next week, but the PSD, Montenegro said, does not want to rush into taking a position.

-“We wanted to start a debate,” Montenegro said, adding that an “informed” decision requires time and organisation.
+"We wanted to start a discussion" with Thursday's meeting, Montenegro said, adding that an "informed" decision requires time and organisation.

-He reiterated that each PSD MP would be free to vote as they wished on the Left Bloc bill, but stressed that no party had laid out plans for legislation on the subject during the campaign for the 2015 general election - meaning that MPs should be even more cautious.
+He reiterated that each PSD deputy would be free to vote as they wished on the Left Block bill, but stressed that no party had laid out plans for legislation on the subject during the campaign for the 2015 general election - meaning that deputies should be even more careful.

 At the PSD colloquium, three doctors taking part in the final panel all expressed opposition to moves to decriminalise euthanasia, calling instead for improved palliative care.